 Education is always a good start (Education leads to proper Action which leads to Results!).
 Getting a better understanding about PAWS can ease some of the anxiety and confusion, and help prevent self-esteem problems that can result in the absence of such awareness.

 Next, find healthy ways to manage your stress.
-Stress can be caused by PAWS and also stress exacerbates the symptoms of PAWS so stress management is key!
+Stress can be caused by PAWS and also stress exacerbates the symptoms of PAWS so stress management is key.
 Working the 12 steps with a sponsor is not only the best method for relapse prevention in general, but also a great component to stress management.
-Meditation is highly recommended!
+Meditation is highly recommended.
 Find what works for you, it can be as simple as setting time for deep breathing daily.
-Specific nutritional recommendations can really give you the edge on managing stress as well, see this article for details.
+Specific nutritional recommendations can really give you the edge on managing stress as well.